 The overall financial goal of eco-friendly home improvements is to save money on energy costs, but many homeowners still face a cost barrier when trying to come up with the initial investment required.

-There are a few loans specifically designed for home improvements that you can take advantage of to finance green energy home improvements.
+There are a few loans specifically designed for home improvements that you can use to go green.
 Government loans are great options, as there are often tax breaks or incentives offered for improvements that reduce energy consumption.
-For smaller projects, you might get away with using a personal credit card, but higher-cost renovations will be best serviced by a home improvement loan.
+For smaller projects, you might get away with using a personal credit card, but higher-cost renovations will be best serviced by a personal loan or a home equity loan.

-Paying for green home improvements doesn’t have to be a burden — even if you’re on a limited budget.
+Paying for eco-friendly home improvements doesn’t have to be a burden — even if you’re on a limited budget.
 There are many ways to finance home renovations that will allow you to profit in the long term.
-With such a wide range of eco home improvement products available, it’s just a matter of choosing which one will benefit your home the most.
+With such a wide range of energy-efficient products and ways to go green it’s just a matter of choosing which one will benefit your home the most.